streaming-video-technology-alliance/common-media-library/.github/PULL_REQUEST_TEMPLATE.md

 		- Update "Thanks" section of the `README.md`.

 ## Requirements Checklist
+- [ ] All commits have DCO sign-off from the author
 - [ ] Unit Tests updated or fixed
 - [ ] Docs/guides updated